 In the following steps, we’ll explain to you more about the RentalHive theme and how to set it up.
 So, let’s dive in and create a website like Airbnb with WordPress!

-Steps to Build a Website like Airbnb with WordPress
+Steps to Build a Website Like Airbnb with WordPress

 1. Installing RentalHive

 Your first step should be installing RentalHive.
-You can install directly from your WordPress dashboard by going to the Appearance > Themes > Add New > Upload Theme page.
+You can install it directly from your WordPress dashboard by going to Appearance > Themes > Add New > Upload Theme page.
 Then you need to upload the theme ZIP file, install and finally activate it.

 To keep things simple, you can also import the RentalHive demo content to get a better idea of how everything works with pre-made listings.
 You can follow the step-by-step screencast below to import it properly.